andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 ### Images Reference

-For a complete reference on all methods and properties for the `Images` class, see [reference]
+For a complete reference on all methods and properties for the `Images` class, see [reference](../specs/vision_spec.md).